isomerpages/imda-codesg/_stories/2-media.md

 collection_name: stories
 ---

-We have been featured in various media.
-To read more about us, check out the lists below.
+We have been featured in the media!
+Check out the links below to read more about our programmes.

 [By Community For Community](#bycommunityforcommunity) | [Digital Maker](#digitalmaker) | [General](#general)